-The Pew Charitable Trusts spoke with Tate about how government can help people and communities with the tough decision to leave a home in a high-flood-risk area.
+The Pew Charitable Trusts’ flood-prepared communities team spoke with Tate about how government can help people and communities with the tough decision to leave a home in a high-flood-risk area.
 Tate’s responses have been edited for clarity and length.

 Maryland is often called “America in Miniature”: In the western region, we have mountainous terrain subject to flooding from ice jams and snow melt; the central region is more developed and susceptible to urban and flash flooding; and the south and east experience coastal flooding, nuisance or tidal flooding, and storm surge.
 These flood risks are compounded by erosion and land subsidence.

-A: The greatest benefit for buyout programs is allowing homeowners to relocate outside of a hazard-prone area.
+The greatest benefit for buyout programs is allowing homeowners to relocate outside of a hazard-prone area.
 This protects life and property and aids in building the community’s overall resilience.
-The hard costs to homeowners are often reimbursed under the FEMA Hazard Mitigation Assistance (HMA) programs.
+The hard costs to homeowners are often reimbursed under the Federal Emergency Management Agency (FEMA) Hazard Mitigation Assistance programs.
 The emotional costs relate to abandoning their homes and communities, some of which they have been in for multiple generations.
 But relocating to safer areas can increase quality of life and provide reassurance to homeowners.

 When evaluating potential projects, I look at risk to the residents.
 I also evaluate how the parcel can increase the quality of life for the community—for instance, as a park or green infrastructure to mitigate flood risks.

-A: We take a multidisciplinary approach from start to finish.
+We take a multidisciplinary approach from start to finish.
 Partnerships are critical to provide all services and resources the community may need.
 For example, we are implementing a buyout program in Allegany County, partnering with the county, the Maryland Department of Housing and Community Development (DHCD), and the mobile home park owner to carry out the project.
-DHCD will use funding from the U.S. Department of Housing and Urban Development’s Community Development Block Grant to assist tenants with relocation, while the Federal Emergency Management Agency’s (FEMA’s) Hazard Mitigation Grant Program will support the buyout and restoration of the waterway.
+DHCD will use funding from the U.S. Department of Housing and Urban Development’s Community Development Block Grant to assist tenants with relocation, while FEMA’s Hazard Mitigation Grant Program will support the buyout and restoration of the waterway.

 Another example is an ongoing project in Baltimore City.
 After flooding in 2018, the city didn’t meet the Stafford Act to activate federal assistance, so Maryland’s Silver Jackets Team offered technical engineering and outreach assistance to the Frederick Avenue Corridor community.
 Organizations at the city, state, federal, and community levels joined forces to provide preparedness information to residents and start feasibility studies on ways to address flash flooding, including the possibility of removing a multifamily structure and relocating its residents from the flood-prone area.